Birthday cake pops are the funnest and most delicious two-bite treat your party needs.

 How to Make Perfectly Smooth Cake Pops

-So, the basics of cake pop making is just combining crumbled baked cake with frosting, rolling them into balls, and then dipping in candy melts so they have an adorable candy shell.
+So, the basics of cake pop making is just combining crumbled baked cake with frosting in a large bowl, rolling them into balls, and then dipping in candy melts so they have an adorable candy shell.

 - Wear gloves: wearing gloves really helps to smooth out the cake ball.